 27651 Casta del Sol, Mission Viejo, California 92692

-Large, Well Established 55+ Community of Casta del Sol in Southern California Has a Lake, a Golf Course, Two Rec Centers and Homes on Lush, Nicely Manicured Lanes
+Large, Well Established 55+ Community of Casta del Sol in Southern California Has a Lake, a Golf Course, Two Recreation Centers and Homes Along Lush, Nicely Manicured Lanes

-Built between 1972 and 1987, the 55+ community of Casta del Sol is Mission Viejo, one of the largest master planned developments in the United States.
+Built in the 1970s and 1980s, the 55+ community of Casta del Sol is in Mission Viejo, California.
 The city is south of Los Angeles, and Casta del Sol is next to Interstate 5 and 405.
 Pacific Ocean beaches, the John Wayne National Airport, and the Irvine Amtrak Station are all within reach.

-The community has 1,920 single-family and attached houses that sit on lush, well-manicured lanes.
-The dominant floor plans are part of the Fiesta series.
-Most dwellings have two to three bedrooms, a one to two car garage, fireplaces, a private patio and a loft.
-Upgrades to existing resales might include new HVAC, triple pane windows, granite counters, stainless steel appliances, and Kohler commodes.
-Mediterranean architecture exemplified by tan/beige exteriors and red tile roofs is the norm.
+The community has 1,920 single family homes and attached houses along lush, nicely manicured lanes.
+Most dwellings have two to three bedrooms, a one to two car garage, a fireplace, a private patio and a loft.
+Upgrades often include new HVAC, triple pane windows, granite counters, stainless steel appliances, and Kohler commodes.
+All properties have Mediterranean architecture with a tan/beige exterior and a red or brown tile roof.

-Prices sometimes start in the high-$400,000s, but are currently in the mid-$500,000s.
+Prices start in the low-$500,000s.
 Please verify these prices with a Realtor as they may change.
 Association dues and monthly assessments help pay for greenbelt maintenance, gate guards, trash pick up, and amenities.

 Casta del Sol has two recreation centers.
 Both have meeting rooms.
 Rec Center 1 also has arts and crafts rooms, a gym, a shuffleboard building, a spa, and a newly renovated outdoor pool.
 Rec Center 2 contains handball courts, a pitching range, and a pool.
 Walking paths lead to garden plots and Mission Viejo Lake.
 The 18-hole Casta del Sol golf course offers a pro shop, restaurant, and senior discounts.

-The greater Mission Viejo community averages two parks per square mile.
+Mission Viejo is an upscale city and averages two parks per square mile.
 Its Norman P. Murray Community and Senior Center is a hub of activity.
 Saddleback College maintains a full slate of community education courses.
 The nearby Cleveland National Forest features gorgeous mountain views as well as campgrounds and trails.

-Mission Hospital, one of the country's largest, has had some problems in the past but is accredited by the Joint Commission.
-It is cited as an example of how hospitals can improve in certain areas.
+Mission Hospital, one of the country's largest, is accredited by the Joint Commission.

 Year round temperatures are in the 60s and 70s, sometimes dipping into the 40s at night.
 On average, the area receives 10 inches of rain per year.